United Nations Postal Administration: Beginnings

 On 20 November 1947, the General Assembly passed a resolution asking the Secretary-General to make inquiries into the possible creation of a United Nations postal service.
 This was followed by additional resolutions in 1948 and 1949 asking the Secretary-General to continue arrangements for the establishment of a postal service.

 Finally, on 16 November 1950, the General Assembly formally created the Postal Administration and asked the Secretary-General to appoint a committee to design the first United Nations stamps.

 An agreement was signed on 28 March 1951 between the United Nations and the United States Post Office Department which stipulated that the United Nations could start issuing postage stamps with two main provisions.
 First, that any stamps produced had to be denominated in United States dollars.
 Second, that these stamps could only be used at United Nations Headquarters.

 The Postal Service was formally inaugurated on United Nations Day in 1951, with its first set of stamps also going on sale that day.

-First stamps and collectivity
+Early stamps and their popularity

 The UNPA issued its first stamps for the New York offices in 1951.
-There was intense collector interest in the early issues, and a million stamps or more were sold of many of the early commemoratives.
-The scarcest item from this period, although still quite affordable, is the UN 10th anniversary souvenir sheet, Scott #38, of which 250,000 were printed.
+Collectors showed intense interest in the early issues, and a million stamps or more were sold of many of the early commemoratives.
+The scarcest item from this period, although still quite affordable, is the UN 10th-anniversary souvenir sheet, Scott #38, of which 250,000 were printed.
 A precancel of the first 1½-cent stamp that was used on a number of mass mailings has been extensively forged.

 By 1957, the UNPA's commemoratives regularly sold out, though they might take several months to do so.
-Faced with this success, officials increased print runs from the usual million stamps to as many as five million.
+Faced with this success, officials increased print-runs from the usual million stamps to as many as five million.
 Surprisingly, sales increased tremendously, and sales of each commemorative stamp remained in the 1.5 to 3 million range through the 1970s.